syseleven/grav-docs-syseleven-stack/user/pages/02.Tutorials/11.object-storage-acls/docs.en.md

 ### Overview

 In this tutorial we will use the [Object Storage](../../04.Reference/05.object-storage/docs.en.md) to create buckets and objects with and limit the access to these by applying ACLs.
-We will be using [s3cmd](http://s3tools.org/s3cmd) manage our resources.
+We will be using [boto3](https://boto3.readthedocs.io) to manage our resources.

 ### Prerequisites